Computational quantum transport: a scattering approach perspective: Numerical algorithms

-In the early days of RGF, another competing algorithm was written in terms of the transfer matrix that relates the wave-function in one layer to the next \cite{usuki1995}.
-The transfer matrix algorithm requires to be stabilized against accumulation of errors as it does not naturally preserve unitarity \cite{usuki1994}.
-It has been mostly abandoned in favor of RGF.
+In its early days RGF faced competition from an alternative algorithm expressed in terms of transfer matrices Eq.\eqref{eq:transferM} \cite{pichard1981,pichard1981b}.
+Compared to RGF the transfer matrix approach is conceptually simpler: since the transfer matrix relates the wave-function in one layer to that in the next \cite{usuki1995}, putting two systems in series is simply equivalent to multiplying their transfer matrices (see Eq.\eqref{eq:addingM}).
+Such chaining of transfer matrices requires stabilization against accumulation of errors \cite{mackinnon1983}, since unitarity is not preserved otherwise \cite{usuki1994}.
+Although this approach can be used to calculate transmission probabilities \cite{pendry1992}, its principal domain of application has been the computation of Lyapunov exponents (inverse localization lengths) in the context of Anderson localization.
+It remains competitive there \cite{slevin2014}, but otherwise has been mostly abandoned in favor of other methods such as RGF.

-The RGF class of algorithms have a computational effort that scales as $L^{3d-2}$.
-These algorithms are very efficient in one dimension of for very elongated systems.
-For systems where all dimensions have similar sizes, approached based on nested dissection are parametrically faster and in practice outperform RGF for $L \ge 100$ \cite{groth2014}.
-In two dimensions a calculation of a squared system of $10^6$ sites takes less than 1 hour on a single core, making 2D calculations easily tractable.
+The RGF class of algorithms has a computational effort that scales as $L^{3d-2}$.
+These algorithms are very efficient in one dimension or for very elongated systems.
+For systems where all dimensions have similar sizes, approaches based on nested dissection are parametrically faster and in practice outperform RGF for $L \ge 100$ \cite{groth2014}.
+In two dimensions a calculation of a square system of $10^6$ sites takes less than 1 hour on a single core, making 2D calculations easily tractable.

 In three dimensions, the situation is more complex since it is difficult to calculate systems large enough for the calculations not to be dominated by finite size effects.
-An alternating idea to RGF kind of calculations is to use a different starting point: instead of starting from vacuum and adding sites layers by layers, one may start from a pristine material and use Dyson equation to modify a finite number of Hamiltonian matrix elements \cite{ostrovsky2010,settnes2015}.
-This approach allows one to start directly in the thermodynamic limit hence address difficult 2D or 3D systems.
-In some simple cases, the pristine Green's function may be obtain analytically through complex contour integration \cite{ostrovsky2010,schelter2011,settnes2015}.
+An alternative idea to RGF-type calculations is to use a different starting point: instead of starting from vacuum and adding sites layer by layer, one may start from a pristine material and use the Dyson equation to modify a finite number of Hamiltonian matrix elements \cite{ostrovsky2010,settnes2015}.
+This approach allows one to start directly in the thermodynamic limit and hence address difficult 2D or 3D systems.
+In some simple cases, the pristine Green's function may be obtained analytically through complex contour integration \cite{ostrovsky2010,schelter2011,settnes2015}.
 The method has been generalized by \cite{istas2019} to arbitrary pristine systems by a numerical calculation of the poles and residues of the problem.